 “I love him… I hate him… I miss him… Fuck that asshole… He’s never going to find a woman that does for him like me… I can’t believe he moved on with that ugly bitch… I’m never dating again… Hey, I just met someone new let me give love another try…” -The mind of a Typical 20 something-year-old

 Ready to continue to the next section?
-I wrote a new eBook on how to deal with Adulting and Dating in your 20s and 30s, if you’re ready to continue on this subject = CLICK HERE and download it and finish reading…
+I wrote a new updated version of The Unicorn Delusion that deals with Adulting and Dating in your 20s and 30s, if you’re ready to continue on this subject = CLICK HERE and download it

 How To Level Up When You’re 30+